 Best Buy Co.
-(BBY) has a leadership vacuum at the top at the very time it’s struggling to find a way to compete against online retailers.
+(BBY:US) has a leadership vacuum at the top at the very time it’s struggling to find a way to compete against online retailers.

 Directors at the world’s largest electronics retailer are searching for a new chief executive officer after Brian Dunn resigned last week amid a board probe into his “personal conduct.”
 With few internal candidates prepared to take the job, the board placed one of its own, four-year director G. Mike Mikan, as interim CEO.
 While Mikan, a former finance executive in health care, is keen to take the job, some board members want an outsider with online-retail experience, said a person familiar with the search.

-With Dunn gone, Richfield, Minnesota-based Best Buy has a chance to alter its reliance on leaders versed in its traditional big-box store business and tap someone able to compete against digital rivals such as Amazon.com Inc. (AMZN) and Apple Inc. (AAPL), which are becoming dominant.
+With Dunn gone, Richfield, Minnesota-based Best Buy has a chance to alter its reliance on leaders versed in its traditional big-box store business and tap someone able to compete against digital rivals such as Amazon.com Inc. (AMZN:US) and Apple Inc. (AAPL:US), which are becoming dominant.

 “The board would be short-sighted not to see this as an opportunity to go in a different direction,” said Bryan Gildenberg, an analyst with London-based research firm Kantar Retail.
 “They need someone from Google or Amazon, who are changing the world.
 There’s an ecosystem to the digital world that you can’t understand unless you have competed in it.”

 Dunn resigned amid an investigation that he may have misused company resources while having an inappropriate relationship with a 29-year-old female subordinate, said two people familiar with the matter.
 The board last week hired Washington law firm WilmerHale to oversee its investigation, with former U.S. Securities and Exchange Commission Director of Enforcement William R. McLucas and former U.S. Attorney for the District of Colorado Thomas Strickland assigned to the case.